Your Guide to Schindler's Museum Exhibitions in 2023

 Schindler's Factory is a historical landmark in the city of Krakow.
 Once a site where the lives of around 1,200 Jews were saved, the factory was turned into a museum open to the public in 2010.
 You will find permanent and temporary exhibitions being held inside Schindler's museum that paint a picture of Krakow during the Nazi occupation and the wartime fate of Krakow citizens.
 Read on to know more about the exhibitions held at Schindler's Factory before you plan your visit.

-Kraków under Nazi Occupation 1939–1945
+Kraków under Nazi occupation 1939–1945

 Type of Exhibition: Permanent Exhibition